launchdarkly-labs/launchDarklyLambda/README.md

 ### CloudFormation

-NOTE: This part is the update that is not done
+To get started, we can use the CloudFormation template.

-In the AWS console, search for CloudFormation.
+1. In the AWS console, search for CloudFormation and then click the "Create stack" button.
-Click create stack
-Choose Template is Ready and Upload a Template and then choose the template file from the repo Click Next
+2. Choose the "Template is Ready" and "Upload a Template".
+Select the template file (`CloudFormationTemplate`) that you downloaded from this repository.
+Click Next.
-Name the stack "LaunchDarkly-Example" and click next On the configure stack options step, accept the defaults and click next Review the details and click "Create stack" wait for the stack to be created (this can take a few minutes)
+3. Name the stack (For example "LaunchDarkly-Challenge") and click next.
+4. On the "Configure stack options" step, accept all the defaults and click next.
+5. Review the details and click "Create stack".
+You'll have to wait for the stack to be created before continuing (this can take a few minutes).

+You can optionally manually set up both the S3 bucket and CloudFront distribution.
+The instructions for both are below.

-### Setting Up an S3 Bucket with the Challenge Resources
+### Manually Setting Up an S3 Bucket with the Challenge Resources

 1. Search for S3 in the AWS console.
 Click the "Create bucket" button.
 2. Give the bucket a name (for example, "launchdarkly-example"), choose US East as the AWS Region and turn off the "block public access" option.